 WHERE name LIKE 'master%';

-What Is Dynamic Management Views In SQL Server?
+03. What are Dynamic Management Views In SQL Server?

 The Dynamic Management Views were introduced in SQL Server 2005.
-These Views provide the administrator information about the server state to diagnose problems and monitor the health and the current state of the SQL server machine.
+These Views provide the administrator information about the server state to diagnose problems and monitor the SQL server machine’s health and current state.

 These views help the administrator to analyze database-related problems and tune the SQL server for optimal performance.